tmcintos/a1mon68/README.md

 |PRBYTE  | $FFA2   | prints one byte (HEX) _(data from ACC A, contents of ACC A disturbed.)_ |
 |PRHEX   | $FFAA   | prints one hex digit _(data from four least significant bits of ACC A, contents of ACC A disturbed.)_ |

-Use of RAM locations $24 to $2F are used by the monitor and should be avoided by client software that makes use of the monitor.
+RAM locations $24 to $2F are used by the monitor and should be avoided by client software that makes use of the monitor.

 _**NOTE**: This version of the monitor uses RAM locations $30 to $38 as